Impacts

 Highlights Since 2009

-- $40+ million savings for companies from five largest news-released projects
+- $40+ million in savings for companies facilitated by several grant-funded projects

 - 180+ external organizations collaborated with CIVS